Hyperting/chakra-admin/CONTRIBUTING.md

 Here's a list of the commands provided by this project:

-`yarn bootstrap`: install all the cross dependencies

-`yarn build`: build all the packages
+`pnpm build`: build all the packages

-`yarn storybook`: run Storybook for components development (WIP: currently not working)
+`pnpm storybook`: run Storybook for components development (WIP: currently not working)

 ## Commit convention